 Under terms of this award, owners of the Reina de Oro concession were required to make the payment for damages by February 20, 2015.
-Payment was not received by the required date and therefore Galway has proceeded with legal action to collect the payment of damages.
-The option agreement remains in effect until title can be transferred into Galway's name, which is anticipated to require several months.
+Payment was not received by the required date and therefore Galway proceeded with legal action to collect the payment of damages.